jht9629-nyu/covid-19-data-stories-2023/README.md

 ● Storytelling with and from Data

-● From the Macro to the Micro: How data storytelling can be used as a scaffold to support grief, ritual and memorialization for mass death events
+● Data storytelling as a scaffold to support grief, ritual and memorialization after mass death events

 ** _Students wishing to pursue their final projects beyond the class will be provided with information about resources at NYU for supporting student projects that amplify underrepresented narratives._